btedev/TowerOfSwift/README.md

 var board = [stackA, stackB, stackC]
 ```

 The board variable receives a copy of the stackX variables.
-When the size of
+When any of these
-any of the arrays changes, the arrays referenced by board are copied.
-The fact
+arrays change, the arrays referenced by board are copied.
+The copy doesn't
-that this doesn't happen until a mutation occurs complicates working with
-arrays even more in Swift.
+occur immediately for performance reasons (i.e. a lazy copy).

 I initially implemented stack functions by creating an extension on Array like
 this: